roryprimrose/roryprimrose.github.io/_posts/2006-03-16-code-conversion-pitfalls.md

   Failed: IsNullOrEmpty returns false for ThisValue
 {% endhighlight %}

-<p>VB has successfully evaluated whether a string has a value or not, regardless of whether the empty value is defined as a literal empty string, String.Empty or Nothing/vbNullString. </p>
+VB has successfully evaluated whether a string has a value or not, regardless of whether the empty value is defined as a literal empty string, String.Empty or Nothing/vbNullString.

-<p>Here is the C# version of the program:</p>
+Here is the C# version of the program:

 {% highlight csharp linenos %}
 using System;